srubalcava002/py-zero-two/README.md

 # py-zero-two

 A 6502 assembler targeted at the wd65c02, written in python.
 Inspired by Ben Eater's DIY 6502 project.
+My end goal for this is to have a toolchain capable of assembling any program written in 6502 assembly and writing it to Ben Eater's DIY 6502, with an eventual, optimized port to a more efficient language like C.

 ## assembler usage
 ```